Frank Murchison Moore: Service

 Moore joined the Army Air Service in 1917 as part of the Officers Reserve Corps.
 He served as an artillery observer with 7th Field Artillery, flying with 88th Aero Squadron, under the 26th Division.

 Missions assigned the 88th involved: short-range visual reconnaissance, short-range photographic, adjustment of light artillery fire, and infantry contact probes.

 Death

 Moore was killed in action on 2 September 1918, during the Battle of Fismes and Fismette.
 While flying from Ferme des Greves Aerodrome, he was shot down during combat with eight German aircraft near Fismes, France, killed in the crash landing.
 One source says that he shot down three enemy aircraft during that action but no official credit to that fact can be found.

-Moore is buried in Oakwood Cemetery Annex, Section F, Austin, Texas.

 Honors

 Moore was posthumously awarded the Citation Star.